7 Smart Ways to Spend Your Tax Refund

 While paying off debts or putting the money into savings is a smart way to spend your tax return, taking a break is just as valid.

 A study from the American Psychological Association concluded that taking a holiday is proven to reduce stress levels.
 This is important, as constantly high-stress levels can lead to a range of health conditions, including high blood pressure.
-Given that international travel is off the cards, for the time being, a week away in a different state or town is a great, inexpensive way to unwind.
-On top of that, you are supporting our local tourism industry too.
-So, when considering how to spend your tax refund, consider a week away as a good investment.
+The University of South Australia thinks even just a three day weekend is enough to have a positive impact on our mental and physical wellbeing!
+On top of the benefits to yourself, you’re also supporting our local tourism industry.
+So, when considering how to spend your tax refund, consider a bit of time off work as a good investment.

 4. Pay off any pressing debts and loans